matsen/ai-at-hhmi/expanded/experimental-design-750-words.md

 ## DASMs for viral evolution

 Our next step is to use DASMs to understand viral evolution.
-We already have a neutral model for SARS-CoV-2, which incorporates local sequence context, RNA pairing, and genomic position effects.
+We already have a neutral model for SARS-CoV-2, which incorporates local sequence context, RNA pairing, and genomic position effects [CITE].
 We are now building the same type of model for influenza.

 With these ingredients, the DASM inference will proceed as for antibodies.
 In contrast to the case of antibodies, we will not be able to ignore insertions and deletions in evolution.
 We will infer gappy internal sequences using either gap coding or the recently-developed linear-time ArPIP algorithm.